awsdocs/amazon-rds-user-guide/doc_source/custom-concept.workflow.md

 1. Connect your application to the DB instance endpoint\.

-   For more information, see [Connecting to your RDS Custom DB instance using SSH](custom-creating.md#custom-creating.ssh) and [Connecting to your RDS Custom DB instance using AWS Systems Manager](custom-creating.md#custom-creating.ssm)\.
+   For more information, see [Connecting to your RDS Custom DB instance using SSH](custom-creating.md#custom-creating.ssh) and [Connecting to your RDS Custom DB instance using Session Manager](custom-creating.md#custom-creating.ssm)\.

 1. \(Optional\) Access the host to customize your software\.